 Steven L. Berk, M.D.
-Executive Vice President and Provost and Dean, School of Medicine
+Dean of the School of Medicine

 In almost every state in our country, medicine is being practiced by graduates of the Texas Tech University Health Sciences Center School of Medicine.
 We have an exciting story to tell... a story retold and reinvented each time a graduate makes a mark on the world.